-The inspector conducting the inspection shall produce an initial report and a final report indicating that any required repairs have been completed.
+The inspection inspector shall produce initial and final reports indicating that any required repairs have been completed.

-A written report of the evaluation stamped or signed by the inspector presented to the owner of the building or the owner’s designated agent within 45 days of completion of the inspection.
+A written report of the evaluation stamped or signed by the inspector is presented to the owner of the building or the owner’s designated agent within 45 days of inspection completion.

-The report shall include photographs, any test results, and narrative sufficient to establish a baseline of the condition of the components inspected that can be compared to the results of subsequent inspections.
-In addition to the evaluation required by this section, the report shall advise which, if any, exterior elevated element poses an immediate threat to the safety of the occupants, and whether preventing occupant access or conducting emergency repairs, including shoring, are necessary.
+The report shall include photographs, test results, and a narrative sufficient to establish a baseline of the condition of the components inspected that can be compared to the results of subsequent inspections.
+In addition to the evaluation required by this section, the report shall advise which, if any, elevated exterior elements pose an immediate threat to the safety of the occupants and whether preventing occupant access or conducting emergency repairs, including shoring, are necessary.

-A copy of the inspection report must be presented to the owner of the building within 45 days of the completion of the inspection.
-The law requires that if the inspection reveals conditions that pose an immediate hazard to the safety of the occupants, the inspection report be delivered to the owner of the building within 15 days and emergency repairs be undertaken, as specified, with notice given to the local enforcement agency.
+A copy of the inspection report must be presented to the building owner within 45 days of the inspection completion.
+The law requires that if the inspection reveals conditions that pose an immediate hazard to the safety of the occupants, the inspection report be delivered to the building owner within 15 days, and emergency repairs be undertaken, as specified, with notice given to the local enforcement agency.

 Who Keeps the Report?

-Copies of all inspection reports shall be maintained in the building owner’s permanent records for not less than two inspection cycles and shall be disclosed and delivered to the buyer at the time of any subsequent sale of the building.
+Copies of all inspection reports shall be maintained in the building owner’s permanent records for under two inspection cycles.
+They shall be disclosed and delivered to the buyer at any subsequent building sale.